This movement practice grew from lived experience.

 Movement became more than exercise.

-It became a way to reduce stress, restore range, and build resilience.
+It became a way to reduce stress, restore range, soften tension, and build resilience.

 Over time, it became clear that mind and body are not separate.